-In infrastructure code (and other code too) it is a good approach to separate the program logic from it's input data (configuration).
+In infrastructure code (and other code, too) it is a good practice to separate the program logic from its input data (configuration).
 That way, in order to change the state of our infrastructure, we only need to change the input data and not the program unless the logic of the program changes.

-In the previous blog post we went through basic setup of Pulum with the Python template for using it to manage Openstack resources in Safespring.
-This a good starting point to understand the basics of how one can use Python together with Pulumi to declaratively manage infrastructure resources without having to write all resource graph management from the ground and up, which of course also would be possible with Python or any modern programming language for that matter.
+In the previous blog post, we went through a basic setup of Pulumi with the Python template for using it to manage OpenStack resources in Safespring.
+This is a good starting point to understand the basics of how one can use Python together with Pulumi to declaratively manage infrastructure resources without having to write all resource graph management from the ground and up, which, of course, also would be possible with Python or any modern programming language for that matter.

-One problem with the first example is that the configuration (instance name, flavor, network and so on) is embedded alongside the Python code.
+One problem with the first example is that the configuration (instance name, flavor, network, and so on) is embedded inside the Python code.

 Prerequisites